openmopac/openmopac.github.io/content/guides/basics.md

 For chemically well-posed systems that are expected to have a closed electronic shell, poor convergence of the SCF cycle may indicate an unphysical geometry, charge, or spin.

 When `PL` indicates an SCF convergence problem, the most likely simple solution is to add the `PULAY` keyword.
-If `PULAY` does not help, then consult the manual for more SCF options including use of the `OLDENS` keyword to specific a custom input density matrix.
+If `PULAY` does not help, then consult the manual for more SCF options including use of the `OLDENS` keyword to specify a custom input density matrix at the start of the SCF cycle.

 ### DISP

 This keyword causes MOPAC to print a more detailed decomposition of the heat of formation in the output file.
-This includes a list of hydrogen bonds, a "total energy", an "electronic energy", and a "core-core repulsion".
+This includes a list of hydrogen bonds, a "total energy", an "electronic energy", and a "core-core repulsion energy".
 Note that this energy decomposition comes from an artificial partitioning of the semiempirical model into components.
 These energy components do not have a direct physical meaning, although they may have some correlation with physical properties.
+Please use caution when interpreting these values.

 ### AUX